EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> # A tibble: 10 x 1
 #>    consumer_complaint_narrative
 #>    <chr>
-#>  1 Collection account is showing up twice on Equifax credit report and the coll…
+#>  1 "Paid in full collections to CBE Group amount of {$360.00} paid in XXXX of 2…
-#>  2 ACCOUNT RECOVERY SERVICE XXXX {$450.00} I was a victim of fraud and have att…
+#>  2 "Back in 2013, my purse was stolen containing all of my personal belongings.…
-#>  3 Company said I was late on a payment but was never late
+#>  3 "I Have contacted Credit Bureaus on numerous occasions to have incorrect or …
-#>  4 I attempted to check my credit score.
-My SSN wasnt accepted and so i wasn't …
+#>  4 "I contacted the company, I reported to police department, sent in police re…
-#>  5 MACYS/DSNB REVOLVING ACCOUNT # XXXX OPEN DATE XX/XX/2012 IS FRAUDULENT AND N…
+#>  5 "FCRA states information reporting has to be 100 % verifiable and 100 % accu…
-#>  6 CREDENCE RESOURCE MANAGE IS REPORT NEGATIVE AND FALSE INFORMATION ON MY CRED…
+#>  6 "I have attempted on numerous times to dispute an account that has ERRORS.
+E…
-#>  7 transunion will not provide me iwth the opportunity to dispute or correct in…
+#>  7 "XXXX  OF XXXX FLORIDA IS TAKING ADVANTAGE OF THEIR ABILITY TO REPORT TO THE…
-#>  8 Have contacted Credit Bureaus on numerous occasions to have incorrect or out…
+#>  8 "Late payment reported ( {$16.00} ) to my credit report that caused my credi…
-#>  9 Experian one of the worse credit bureaus I have ever dealt with.
-I have cont…
+#>  9 "MIDLAND FUNDING XXXX as of XX/XX/2019 reporting for identity fraud, was rep…
-#> 10 These accounts are not mines
+#> 10 "I have contacted this company through the credit bureaus multiple times to …
 ```

 Again, these are "mistakes" on the part of the model that we can understand based on the content of these complaints.
 The original labeling on the complaints looks to be not entirely correct or consistent, typical of real data from the real world.